Casper12345/JPEG-Uploader/README.md

 Unit tests were created using JUnit4.

-To run tests using maven type the following command:
+To run tests using Maven use the following command:

  $ mvn test